Lovejoy, Ga. - Here is a look at Tennessee commitment Preston Williams in action from Thursday night…

 The crisp silence is broken by humming boats cruising down the restless river and cars rolling into tailgate lots that open at 7 a.m.
+It's football paradise.

 The smell of deep-fried tailgates fills the air.
 Beer funnels swish and gurgle.
 Footballs fly.
 An electricity pulses though the fan base to the familiar beat of Rocky Top.